CLI Reference

 FlagDescriptionValuesDefault

---linesNumber of recent lines to preload (defaults to saved profile value or 200)integer
+--linesNumber of recent lines to preload (defaults to saved profile value or 200)

---profileState profile for saved watch filters (default: global default)path
+--profileState profile for saved watch filters (default: global default)

 bmux logs profiles